snowdj/stochastic_process_notes/_posts/2014-01-02-notes-lecture1.md

 - $Y_s(\omega) \in \\RR$: value of the random variable with index $s\in S$.
 The variable $\omega$ denotes an outcome.
 - Example: Brownian motion - Brownian motion is a sample path of a diffusion process models the trajectory of a particle embedded in a flowing fluid and subjected to random displacements due to collisions with molecules, which is called Brownian motion.
 - Alternative view: random function. (**Terminology:** Path space of a stochastic process.)
-- flexible classes of diffusions and jump processes (we should be able to cover a bit of both in this course)
+- flexible classes of diffusions and jump processes -jump process has discrete movements rather than continuous- (we should be able to cover a bit of both in this course)
  - Continuous-time Markov chains (a mathematical model which takes values in some finite or countable set and for which the time spent in each state takes non-negative real values and has an exponential distribution),
  - stochastic PDEs (essentially partial differential equations that have random forcing terms and coefficients).
 - Applications: